Why is there SO MUCH attention on Internships? And ... 6 Tips for Getting one!

 Criteria for Consideration of Application:

-1. Students must be juniors in good standing with Paul College and the University.
+1. Students must be juniors in good standing with Paul College and the university.

 2. Students who have secured an internship location that is relevant to their career goals will be given priority.
 Students who have an internship location targeted with inquires in process may also apply.

 3. Internship location (company/organization) must provide a high quality learning opportunity related to the student’s career aspirations.
-Priority will be given to internships in cities outside of New England.

 4. Internship must require at least 30+ hours a week and last for at least 8 weeks.